 In the recent past events, military actions have demonstrated that the VUCA of military or military-like interventions have been executed by embracing disruptive technologies.
-To recount a few major ones, the explosion damaging a centrifuge assembly plant last July and the recent large-scale blackout at Natanz, which the country's Atomic Energy Agency acknowledged had damaged the electricity grid or the killing of Iran's chief nuclear scientist, have portrayed the shape of things to come, in the spectrum of conflict.1 In a similar vein, though by non-state actors, Yemen's Iran-backed Houthi rebels attack on Aramco refinery in the Saudi capital on 12 Apr 21 (and earlier on 14 Sep 19), using bombs and missiles laden drones, is an offensive act on the Kingdom's energy and security installations2.
+To recount a few major ones, the explosion damaging a centrifuge assembly plant last July and the recent large-scale blackout at Natanz, which the country's Atomic Energy Agency acknowledged had damaged the electricity grid or the killing of Iran's chief nuclear scientist, have portrayed the shape of things to come, in the spectrum of conflict.
+In a similar vein, though by non-state actors, Yemen's Iran-backed Houthi rebels attack on Aramco refinery in the Saudi capital on 12 Apr 21 (and earlier on 14 Sep 19), using bombs and missiles laden drones, is an offensive act on the Kingdom's energy and security installations2.
 These drones reportedly flew more than 500 kms in an autonomous mode and hit their targets with precision.
+But

-But an apt example of a decisive war through technology is the Armenian -Azerbaijan War.
+1 Chulov Martin, Israel appears to confirm it carried out cyberattack on Iran nuclear facility, The Guardian, April 11, 2021 an apt example of a decisive war through technology is the Armenian -Azerbaijan War.
 It is, in effect, the first war in the history of modern warfare that has been won almost entirely on the strength of drone warfare3.
-While Armenia only fought with tanks, artillery and air defence systems, Azerbaijan relied heavily on drones, specifically the Turkish-made Bayraktar TB2 and the Israeli-made Kamikaze drones.
+While Armenia only fought with tanks, artillery and air defence systems, Azerbaijan relied heavily on drones, specifically the Turkishmade Bayraktar TB2 and the Israeli-made Kamikaze drones.